anodynos/uRequire/source/code/config/resourceConverters.coffee.md

             l.err uerr = "ResourceConverter error: `convFilename` is not String|Function|Undefined."
             throw new UError uerr, nested:err

+        resourceConverters[@name] = @ # 'register' this RC

 @stability: 2 - Unstable

 @note *When two ore more files end up with the same `dstFilename`*, build halts. @todo: This should change in the future: when the same `dstFilename` is encountered in two or more resources/modules, it could mean Pre- or Post- conversion concatenation.
 Pre- means all sources are concatenated & then passed once to `convert`, or Post- where each resource is `convert`ed alone & but their outputs are concatenated onto that same `dstFilename`.

+## Extra resourceConverters

+    extraResourceConverters = [
+      [
+       '@~teacup', 'Renders teacup nodejs modules (that export the plain template function), to HTML' ['**/*.teacup']
+       do ->
+          require.extensions['.teacup'] = require.extensions['.coffee'] # register once
+          teacup = require 'teacup'
+          return ->
+            template = @requireUncached "#{@srcRealpath}"
+            teacup.render template
+       '.html'
+      ]
+    ]

-## Exporting resourceConverters
+## Registering resourceConverters

-We exported a `resourceConverters` {} with `name` as key & each RC as value. @todo `resourceConverters` should be populated with all RCs loaded (user config ones). @todo: you can then "reference" or "call" an RC from another (user defined) RC!
+We have an unordered `resourceConverters` {} registry with `name` as key & a ResourceCoverter instance as value.

     resourceConverters = {}

-Replace all default RCs to their 'proper' Object format.
+Its populated with all RCs loaded, either from master defaults or user defined as well as the following non by default loaded RCs.
+The registry allows user defined RCs (as a function), to easily look up, instantiate, reuse or call functions of registered RCs.

-    for rc, idxRc in defaultResourceConverters
+    for rc in extraResourceConverters
-      defaultResourceConverters[idxRc] = rc = resourceConverterBlender.blend {}, rc
+      rc = resourceConverterBlender.blend rc
       resourceConverters[rc.name] = rc

+    module.exports = {
-    resourceConverters.defaultResourceConverters = defaultResourceConverters # used as-is by master config's `bundle.resources`
+      defaultResourceConverters       # used as is by [`bundle.resources`](uRequireConfigMasterDefaults.coffee#bundle.resources) resourceConverterBlender        # used by blendConfigs
-    resourceConverters.resourceConverterBlender = resourceConverterBlender

-    module.exports = resourceConverters
+      ResourceConverter               # for testing only, not instantiated externally }